dell/csm-docs/content/docs/replication/_index.md

 | Online Volume Expansion for replicated volumes                                                                                      |   yes    |     no     |     no     |    yes    |  no   |
 | Provides a command line utility - [repctl](tools) for configuring & managing replication related resources across multiple clusters |   yes    |    yes     |    yes     |    yes    |  no   |
 {{</table>}}

+> _**NOTE**_: To create replication with multiple volumes using powerstore array, user need to pause and resume the replication session.
+Please refer the troubleshoot section for more details

 ## Details